cloudblog004/fantasticfoodies/content/en/posts/1885-step-by-step-guide-to-prepare-award-winning-chicken-cheese-enchilladas.md

 1. Get 6 Tortillas

 Cheese - who doesn&#39;t love it and how delicious it really becomes when it&#39;s all melted and gooey?
 An enchilada (/ˌɛntʃɪˈlɑːdə/, Spanish: [entʃiˈlaða]) is a corn tortilla rolled around a filling and covered with a savory sauce.
 Enchiladas can be filled with various ingredients, including meats, cheese, beans.
-Easy Chicken &amp; Cheese Enchiladas. this link is to an external site that may or may not meet accessibility guidelines.
+Easy Chicken & Cheese Enchiladas. this link is to an external site that may or may not meet accessibility guidelines.

 <!--inarticleads2-->